-For the stock valuations to rise, investors have to purchase that stock faster than they sell it.
+For share prices to rise, investors have to purchase that stock faster than they sell it.
 High-volume purchasing tells us the general investing public believes the price of a given stock or multiple stocks within a sector will rise in the future.

 That belief becomes a self-fulfilling prophecy as the values of stocks rise.
 Typically, practical analysis, whether fundamental or technical, occurs before buying, placing a figurative ceiling on this growth.
 In the stock market, this ceiling is known as “resistance.”
-It acts at the point at which investors can expect a downturn in growing asset valuations.
+It acts at the point at which investors can expect a downturn in growing asset prices.

-During a stock market bubble, resistance is nonexistent.
+During a bubble in the market, resistance is nonexistent.
 Prices simply continue to inflate, making the bubble larger and larger.

-As greed sets in and practical analysis leaves the room, purchasing continues, and prices continue to inflate.
+As greed sets in and practical analysis flies out the window, purchasing continues, and prices continue to inflate.

 3. The Bubble Bursts

 A kid’s soap bubble is going to hit the grass at some point, and that’s where it pops.
 And stock market bubbles pop just like any other bubble.

 The catalyst is the general investing public’s realization that prices have inflated.
 That’s when practicality comes back into the mix.
-Investors begin to analyze each stock they own within the bubbling sector of the financial market.
+Investors begin to analyze each stock they own within the bubbling sector of the market.